≡ Menu

 How I Can Help

-To treat Complex PTSD and dissociation in adults I use a combination of internal family systems, brainspotting, and EMDR.
-Internal family systems focuses on understanding and resolving dissociative symptoms through greater awareness of the different aspects of self and offers a helpful approach for resolving inner conflict by promoting a safe and supportive internal environment.
+To treat complex PTSD and dissociation in adults I use a combination of internal family systems (IFS), brainspotting, EMDR, somatic practices, and Depth Psychology.
+IFS focuses on understanding and resolving dissociative symptoms through greater awareness of the different parts of self and offers a helpful approach for resolving inner conflict by promoting a safe and supportive internal environment.
 Brainspotting is a technique for processing trauma that uses bi-lateral stimulation through sound – providing entry into the neural networks that store the traumatic material in a more gentle approach.

 “Catherine made all the difference in my journey through depression and back to health.
 I have loved the way she integrates mindfulness practices with her therapy to help me navigate day to day challenges.”